aws-samples/genai-quickstart-pocs/README.md

     ![Screen Recording of Aamazon Bedrock Document Generator POC](genai-quickstart-pocs-python/amazon-bedrock-document-generator-poc/images/demo.gif)

-1. **Amazon Bedrock Document Translation POC**
-    This is sample code demonstrating the use of Amazon Bedrock and Generative AI to translate a document from source language to target language, outputting the translated document to match the input document, just in a the target language.

 1. **Amazon Bedrock GenAI Dynamic Prompt Explained POC** This is sample code that can be used to provide a hands on explanation as to how Dynamic Prompting works in relation to Gen AI.
 The application is constructed with a simple streamlit frontend where users can ask questions against a Amazon Bedrock supported LLM and get a deeper understanding of how few-shot and dynamic prompting works.